GestorITglp/gimnasio-los-pinos-website/README.md

 was moved out from Vercel because in Vercel, once your website has more than 2500 views monthly you have to pay $20 a month.

-Since the Gimnasio los pinos has already a plan with Hosting Colombia, the project is now deployed with them, on a VPS.
+Since the Gimnasio los pinos has already a plan with Colombia Hosting, the project is now deployed with them, on a VPS.
+In order to understand how the Next.js was deployed to a Colombia Hosting VPS, see this article.
+Keep in mind that the article is explaining the step by step process on a Ubuntu VPS.
+The VPS that we have is an Alma Linux VPS.

-## Running the project

-### On localhost

-- Clone the project from GitHub and store it somewhere on your computer
-- Go to the location where you have stored the project and run `npm run dev`
-- After running the command a window will open on your default browser with the project running.

-### Live

-- Go to www.gimnasiolospinos.co